Each year, we host three research groups working within and across the following fields:

 - If the project requires pre-approval from the Norwegian Data Protection Authority, the Regional Committees for Medical and Health Research Ethics, or a similar body, this must be securedby August 2022.

-- It is not necessary to submit a proposed budget at this stage of the process.
+- It is not necessary to submit a proposed budget in the first round of the process.

 The selection process